Deeon-Burgan/DeeonBurgan_T2A1/DeeonBurgan_T2A1-A/DeeonBurgan_T2A1-A.md

 ### Encryption
 As our application will certainly contain very sensitive information to our Users, we need to ensure that we're taking appropriate measures to protect their data.
 A very commonly used way to protect data online is through encryption.

-Encryption is a method of protecting one's data by encoding it, using some sort of encryption protocol, such as AES, RSA, Triple DES etc. The encrypted data can only be accessed and decrypted by someone who is in possession of the correct encryption key.
+Encryption is a method of protecting one's data by encoding it, using some sort of encryption protocol, such as AES, RSA, Triple DES etc. The encrypted data can only be decrypted and then accessed by someone who is in possession of the correct encryption key.

-The encyrpted data to an outside entity who isn't in possession of the correct key, looks like garbage, and is completely useless, which is why it's a very good way of protected the data of our users, especially when we come to talk about highly sensitive information such as personally revealing data, and credit/debit card numbers.
+The encyrpted data to someone who isn't in possession of the correct key, looks like garbage, and is completely useless, which is why it's a very good way of protecting the sensitive data of our users, especially when we come to talk about highly sensitive information such as personally revealing data, and credit/debit card numbers.

 In our project, we should be encrypting our data before we save it into our database.
 Our less important data doesn't necessarily need to be encrypted, but for our highly sensitive data, such as important user data(credit card numbers, phone numbers, address), we would aim to encrypt it before putting it into our database, and depending on the software used, the database itself would itself be encrypted as well.

 ## Q8.
 Research what your legal obligations are in relation to handling user data and how they can be met for the project

-If the ACME corp has an annual turnover of at least $3M, they are required by law to comply with the Privary Act of 1988.
+If the ACME corp has an annual turnover of at least $3M, they would required by law to comply with the Privary Act of 1988.
 The Privacy Act includes 13 privacy principles which apply to some private sector organisations, as well as most Australian government agencies.

 Even if ACME corp isn't required by law to follow the Privacy Act, it would be smart to follow it anyway, as it would keep us safe from potential breaches of privacy, and will instill a great amount of trust with users

 To comply with the Privacy Act, the ACME corp would be required to:
 - Tell users why their personal information is being collected, how it will be used, and who it will be disclosed to
 - Give users the option to remain anonymous, through the use of a pseudonym or simply by not identifying one's self
 - Give the users an option to access their own personal information
 - Give users the ability to stop receiving unwanted direct marketing
 - And give users the ability to make a complaint about the corp, if they think we've mishandled their personal information.

 https://www.oaic.gov.au/privacy/the-privacy-act/